zcentric/vector-operator/README.md

 1. **Log Collection and Forwarding**:

-   - Deploy a Vector agent (DaemonSet) to collect logs from all nodes
+   - Deploy Vector agents (DaemonSet) to collect logs from all nodes
-   - Deploy a Vector aggregator (Deployment) to receive and process logs centrally
+   - Deploy VectorAggregator instances (Deployment) to receive and process logs centrally
-   - Configure agents to forward to the aggregator
+   - Configure agents to forward to the aggregators

 2. **High Availability Aggregation**:
-   - Deploy multiple Vector aggregator replicas for redundancy
+   - Deploy multiple VectorAggregator replicas for redundancy
    - Use load balancing for even distribution of log processing

 ## Contributing